cloudant-labs/slate/docs2017/src/guides/disaster-recovery-and-backup.md

 # Disaster Recovery and Backup

+Your data is important and valuable.
+You want to protect your data, to help ensure it is secure, available, and maintains integrity.
+Cloudant provides several ways to protect your data and help keep your applications running.
+{:shortdesc}

+Some of these protection features are automatic.
+For other forms of protection,
-Cloudant provides several ways to protection for your data and keep your applications running.
-Some of these features are automatic.
-For others, Cloudant provides you with supported tooling to create complete high availability and disaster recovery capabilities.
-This document provides an overview of the capabilities offered.
+Cloudant provides you with supported tooling that enables you to create your own high availability and disaster recovery capabilities.

-Broadly the features are discussed in degrees of protection offered:
+This document provides an overview of the automatic capabilities and supported tools offered by Cloudant.

+## Types and levels of protection

+The type of protection you might want depends on the problem you are trying to solve.

+For example,
+you might want to have a high level of data availability.
+For example,
+you still want to access your data, even if a limited amount of hardware within the system has failed.
+This is a 'High Availability' (HA) requirement.
+It means providing the best possible continuous data availability after a hardware failure.
+Different HA techniques tolerate different levels of failure before operations are affected.

+Alternatively,
+you might want to have easy and quick ways of backing-up and restoring data.
+For example,
+after a more severe or extensive hardware failure, you want to be able to make all the data available on an alternative system as quickly as possible.
+This is a 'Disaster Recovery' (DR) requirement.
+A disaster generally means that a database is no longer available in one or more locations.
+For example,
+a power outage might cause all machines in a database cluster to fail.
+Alternatively,
+a large scale network failure might mean that machines in a cluster cannot be contacted, even though they continue to work correctly.

+Addressing your HA or DR requirements often begins by simplifying the problem into more generic requirements.
+When you have identified your requirements,

+You can apply the tools and features that help solve the generic needs can then be put toget

+Different tools and features provide different levels of protection.
+The different features might be more or less suitable for your specific HA or DR requirement.

+Cloudant provides a number of tools and features that address general requirements:

 1. Data redundancy within a single region.
 2. Cross-region data redundancy and failover.
 3. Point in time snapshot backup for point-in-time restore.

-This document discusses high availability and disaster recovery.
-It's worth defining those terms.

-*	**High availability**: Denotes continuing data availability in the face of hardware failure.
-Different techniques allow different levels of failure before operations are impacted.
-*	**Disaster recovery**: A "disaster" is assumed to take offline databases in a one or more regions.
-For example, all machines in a database cluster failing or large scale network failures.

 ## In-Region Automatic Data Redundancy